imSalik-Anwar/AirLine-Reservation-System/README.md

 The App has 8 pages, each with different functionalities.
 The followings are the pages and their functionalities;
 Login Panel: The very first page to execute on running the code.
 Requires user name and password to proceed.
 Main: This is the home page of the application.
 It has a menubar with 4 menus;
-   1. Customer: This menu has to Add and Search Customer options (menu items).
+   1. Customer: This menu has two options, Add and Search Customer (menu items).
    2. Flights: This menu has two options, Add flight and search flight.
    3. Ticket: The ticket menu has only one option, View Ticket.
    4. Admin panel: This menu has one feature of adding a new admin.